 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The CDC is exposed to this risk through normal international commercial operations on sales and purchases.
+The CDC is exposed to this risk when purchasing goods through its normal international commercial operations.
 The CDC mitigates this exposure by only contracting in US and Canadian dollars.
 Also, the CDC uses foreign exchange forward contracts to lock future exchange rates on certain foreign currency exposures.
-This is done to stabilize the impact of exchange on future cash flows resulting from the sale or purchase of goods on existing contracts requiring payment in US dollars.
+This is done to stabilize the impact of exchange on future cash flows resulting from the purchase of goods on existing contracts requiring payment in US dollars.

 The fair value of the derivative financial instruments is measured using the CDC's foreign exchange forward contract provider's (major Canadian financial institutions) published foreign exchange rate as at the date of the Statement of Financial Position.
-The exchange rate from US to Canadian dollars was 1.3203 as at January 31, 2021 (July 31, 2020: 1.3404).
+The exchange rate from US to Canadian dollars was 1.2643 as at April 30, 2021 (July 31, 2020: 1.3404).